Best Burgers in Colorado Picked by Locals: Ski Resort Edition

 Picked by: Mat and Penni Levine, iTrip Vacations Keystone

 Award-winning Arapahoe Cafe in Dillon opens for breakfast, lunch and dinner.
-The restaurant is located in a historic building, providing visitors Colorado vibes paired with good food.
-Located on Lake Dillon Drive, Arapahoe Cafe offers a great spot for those who visit the Dillon Reservoir or want a break from the busy ski areas.
+The restaurant is located in a historic building, providing Colorado vibes paired with good food.
+Located on Lake Dillon Drive, Arapahoe Cafe offers a great spot for those who visit Dillon Reservoir or want a break from busy ski areas.

 Steamboat: Back Door Grill

 Picked by: Jason Loeb, iTrip Vacations Steamboat Springs